The Fintech Revolution is not a fairy tale or science fiction; it’s reality changing the shape of the global financial system.

 The first trend that deserves special attention is omnichannel banking enabling users to make transactions in every environment – web platforms, applications, social networks.

-Other positive changes refer to decreased transactional fees, better transparency, and lower error risk, which has been achieved thanks to the blockchain deployment.
+Other positive changes refer to decreased transactional fees, better transparency, and lower error risk, which has been achieved thanks to blockchain deployment.

 Products and services of the new generation